ionep/AGNI_SPICE/README.md

 |4-bit combination with ADC for encoded binary.log|SPICE simulation log of the AGNI substrate |
 |sau4v3.raw|RAW format of AGNI substrate utilized during python ltspy3 simulation and graph representation|

-**Step 3** :- Importing of AGNI SPICE simulation
+In the above table, the .cir file is the schematic file from which you can derive the .asc, .Net, and .RAW files.

-**SPICE File Analysis and Simulation**
+**Step 3** : Import the files into a SPICE simulator

-* Once the step 2 is complete, you will need a compatible SPICE simulator.
-Our study utilized the [LTSPICE](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html) (https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html) for analyzing the SPICE file.
-However, any SPICE simulator of your choice can be used.
+* For this, a compatible SPICE simulator will be needed.
+We have utilized [LTSPICE](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html) (https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html) for this work.
+However, any other SPICE simulator of your choice can also be used.

 **Note:-** Video tutorial on how to use the [LTSPICE Tutorial](https://www.analog.com/en/education/education-library/videos/video-series/ltspice-getting-started-tutorial.html)